rbmckinnie/Portfolio/README.md

 Hi World!
 I’m Robin McKinnie and I'm a data analyst and information designer working in Austin,TX.

-When I'm not working on a cool side project or sharpening my design skills, I am scouring the city for new parks and old funk records.
+When I'm not working on a fun side project or sharpening my design skills, I am scouring the city for new parks and old funk records.